daniel-san/teste-invillia/README.md

 Inside the ```.env``` file you can place the needed info for the Database connection, as well as other information that might be needed:
 ```
 DB_CONNECTION=mysql
-DB_HOST=127.0.0.1
+DB_HOST=mysql
 DB_PORT=3306
 DB_DATABASE=teste_invillia
-DB_USERNAME=root
+DB_USERNAME=sail
 DB_PASSWORD=password
 ```
+The info above is what was used during the development.
+If you're not running the application from inside a ```docker-compose``` network, variables like ```DB_HOST``` should be changed to the actual address of the database, queue, etc..

 ## Docker containers and Laravel Sail
 The main ```docker-compose.yml``` file is in the root of the project.
 [Laravel Sail](https://github.com/laravel/sail) was used to run the containers needed for the application.
-In this application, it acts mostly as a helper to run commands inside the containers created by docker.
+It acts mostly as a helper to run commands inside the containers created by docker.
 For example, you can run artisan commands inside the main application container like this:
 ```
 ./vendor/bin/sail artisan migrate
 ```